-Parameter Description Default Value buildID Required (String).
-A unique identifier for the analysis. (none) remoteOptionalConfig Parameters sensorPoolUUID Optional (String).
-Specifies the sensor pool to which to submit the job. (none) notifyEmail Optional (String).
-Specifies the email address to which the Controller will send notifications. (none) scanOptions Optional (String).
+Parameter Description buildID Required (String).
+A unique identifier for the analysis. remoteOptionalConfig remoteOptionalConfig Parameters sensorPoolUUID Optional (String).
+Targets a specific sensor pool for the scan request. notifyEmail Optional (String).
+Specifies the email address to which the Controller will send notifications. scanOptions Optional (String).
 Fortify Static Code Analyzer scan options.
-For descriptions of the available scan options, see the Micro (none)
+For descriptions of the available scan options, see the OpenTextTM Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documentation.

-Parameter Description Default Value Focus Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documents.
-Note: Enclose each option and parameter in double quotes.
+Parameter Description Note: Enclose each option and parameter in double quotes.
 In the following example, two analyzers and quick scan mode are enabled for the scan: "-analyzers" "controlflow, dataflow" "-quick". customRulepacks Optional (String).
-Specify custom rules files (.xml) separated by spaces or a directory that contains custom rules. (none) filterFile Optional (String).
+Specify custom rules files (.xml) separated by spaces or a directory that contains custom rules. filterFile Optional (String).
 Specifies a file used to filter out specific vulnerability categories, rules, and vulnerability instances from the analysis.
-For more information about filter files, see the Micro Focus Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documents. (none) uploadSSC Parameters appName Required (String).
-Specifies an existing application name for which to store the results in Fortify Software Security Center. (none) appVersion Required (String).
-Specifies an existing application version for which to store the results in Fortify Software Security Center. (none)
+For more information about filter files, see the OpenTextTM Fortify Static Code Analyzer User Guide in Fortify Static Code Analyzer and Tools Documentation. uploadSSC Parameters appName Required (String).
+Specifies an existing application name for which to store the results in Fortify Software Security Center. appVersion Required (String).
+Specifies an existing application version for which to store the results in Fortify Software Security Center.